nick22d/aws-access-form/README.md

 * Proof of the client's consent for access provisioning
 * Secure access via the use of temporary credentials as opposed to permanent ones
 * Automated deployment of the necessary resources in the client's AWS environment
+* Automated cleanup of the deployed resources once my work is done

 ## Prerequisites